 to get updates

 You will LOVE getting this email, which is packed full of polymer clay goodness.
-About once a week.
+About once or twice a month.